Golden Gospels of Henry III

-The manuscript was later owned by Maximilian I. It was later in the Netherlands where it was owned by Maximilian's daughter Margaret and granddaughter Mary.
-While in the Netherlands the manuscript was used by Erasmus.
-It was subsequently acquired by Philip II, King of Spain, who donated it to the monastery at El Escorial.
+The manuscript was later owned by Maximilian I. It was later located in the Netherlands, where it was owned by Maximilian's daughter Margaret and granddaughter Mary.
+While in the Netherlands, the manuscript was used by Erasmus.
+It was subsequently acquired by Philip II, King of Spain, who donated it to the monastery at El Escorial in Spain.

 Stylistically, it is related to the so-called Emperor's Bible, presently in Uppsala University Library, Sweden.